 Low pH water and low alkalinity will cause irritated eyes and etching and deterioration of plaster, grout, stone, concrete, and tiling.
 Any vinyl surfaces will also become brittle, which increases the risk of cracks and tears.
 All of these dissolved minerals will hold in the solution of your pool water; which can result in staining and cloudy pool water.

 They’re not.
-The smell of chloramine are problems sign that the pool’s ph is not being maintained to the highest quality and the pH is inadequate.
+The smell of chloramine are problem sign that the pool’s pH is not being maintained to the highest quality and the pH is inadequate.
 A well-managed pool should have little to no chlorine odor for environmental health and alkalinity pool pH problems.

 The pool’s low acidic pool water can be adjusted with baking soda and soda ash baking soda aka sodium bicarbonate are two solutions you can add to the lower pool pH water to raise the pool’s pH.